olindkri/Express-test/README.md

 Install SQLite:

   Windows:
    - Download this .zip file: https://www.sqlite.org/2023/sqlite-tools-win32-x86-3430100.zip
    - Create a new folder named (sqlite) at the root of your C: drive.
    - Export the data from the zip file to the new folder.
    - Open the sqlite3.exe file (you can close it after).

   MacOS:
    - Open the terminal and run the command:
        $ brew install sqlite

   Linux:
    - Open a terminal and run the command:
        $ sudo apt-get install sqlite3

+You can now run the prototype!